Image Files

 Progressive Graphics File is another not so well known, but open file image format.
 Wavelet-based, it allows lossless and lossy data compression.
 PGF compares well with JPEG 2000 but it was developed for speed (compression/decompression) rather than to be the best at compression ratio.
 At the same file size a PGF file looks significantly better than a JPEG file, while also remaining very good at progressive display.
 Thus it should be well-suited for photo archiving. digiKam uses this format to store thumbnails in its internal database.

-Web Photo is an image file format developed by Google intended as a replacement for JPEG, PNG, and GIF file formats for use on the Internet.
+Web Photo is an open image file format developed by Google intended as a replacement for JPEG, PNG, and GIF file formats for use on the Internet.
 It supports both lossy and lossless compression as well as animation and alpha transparency.
 It supports metadata, but color depth is limited to 8 bits.
 WebP was first announced by Google in 2010 and produces files that are smaller than JPEG files for comparable image quality.

 High Efficiency Image File Format is a container format introduced in 2015 for storing individual digital images and image sequences.
 The standard covers multimedia files that can also include other media streams, such as timed text, audio and video.
 HEIF can store images encoded with multiple coding formats, for example both SDR and HDR images.
 HEVC is an image and video encoding format and the default image codec used with HEIF.
 HEIF files containing HEVC-encoded images are also known as HEIC files.
 Such files require less storage space than the equivalent quality JPEG.
 HEIF support 12-bit color depth and metadata.
 This format was adopted in 2017 to store images in Apple devices.